Promo code SPRING2022 will be automatically applied at checkout!

 Here are a few of the things you can do:

-A nutritious meal plan plays a crucial role in keeping A1C levels low and managing blood sugar effectively.
+A nutritious meal plan plays a crucial role in keeping A1C levels low and managing glucose effectively.
 Here are some tips for building a nutrient-rich meal plan:

-• Incorporate a diverse range of nutritious foods, including fruits, vegetables, whole grains to glucose tolerance, lean proteins, and healthy fats into your meals.
+• Incorporate a diverse range of nutritious foods, including fruits, vegetables, whole grains, lean proteins, and healthy fats into your meals.
 Each of these provides essential nutrients that contribute to overall health.

-• Focus on fiber-rich foods, such as non-starchy vegetables and legumes as they help slow down digestion and may prevent rapid blood sugar spikes.
-However, carb-containing foods may not all be tolerated equally for those with prediabetes and testing your personal tolerance is important.
+• Focus on fiber-rich foods, such as non-starchy vegetables and legumes, as they help slow down digestion and may prevent rapid glucose spikes.
+However, carb-containing foods may not all be tolerated equally for those with prediabetes, and testing your personal tolerance is important.

 • Include lean sources of protein, such as poultry, fish, tofu, legumes, and low-fat dairy, in each meal.
-Protein helps regulate blood sugar levels, and supports muscle and tissue health as well as helping to maintain a healthy weight.
+Protein helps regulate glucose levels, supports muscle and tissue health, and helps to maintain a healthy weight.

 • Opt for sources of healthy fats, such as avocados, nuts, seeds, olive oil, and fatty fish, which provide essential fatty acids and promote cardiovascular health.